joe7575/techage/manuals/manual_ta2_EN.md

 Please note that the distribution is a probabilistic process.
 This means that the distribution rations won't be matched exactly, but only in the long term.

+The maximum stack size in the filters is 12; in total, not more than 36 items can be configured.

 [ta2_distributor|image]